0xffsec/handbook/README.md

 You can contribute in many ways:

 - Submit feedback.
-- Update and/or create new content.
+- Report or fix bugs.
-- Report and fix bugs.
+- Update and/or docs.

 Look through [GitHub Issues](https://github.com/0xffsec/handbook/issues) for active issues.